dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 keepRawFiles             | If specified, the intermediate html files used to generate the PDF are not deleted after the PDF has been generated. wkhtmltopdf              | Contains additional options specific to wkhtmltopdf which is used internally to generate the PDF files. coverTitle               | The name of the bookmark to use for the cover page.
 If omitted, "Cover Page" will be used. tocTitle                 | The name of the bookmark to use for the "Table of Contents".
-If omitted, "Cover Page" will be used. outline                  | The type of outline to use.
+If omitted, "Table of Contents" will be used. outline                  | The type of outline to use.
 Valid values are `NoOutline`, `DefaultOutline`, `WkDefaultOutline`.
 If not specified, the default value is `DefaultOutline`.
 If `WkDefaultOutline` is specified, `--outline` is passed to wkhtmltopdf; otherwise `--no-outline` is passed to wkhtmltopdf.

 #### 3.3.1 Properties for the `wkhtmltopdf` Key